Postigic/code-dump-lmao/rotating_ascii_donut/README.md

 # rotating ASCII donut
-rotating ASCII donut made from tutorial, the math behind it is pretty cool but i don't understand
+rotating ASCII donut made from tutorial, the math and logic behind it is pretty cool but i don't understand
 <br>
 <br>
 made with HTML, CSS, JS